 This contribution proposes to simplify MV offset calculation process for MMVD.
 In this contribution, scaling process of generating MMVD MV offset is removed and flipping process is kept.
 In addition, a flag is added to SPS to indicate whether MMVD tool is used.

 Experimental results show -0.01% (RA) and 0.08% (LDB) luma BD-rate change Ignorable change in encoding and decoding time is observed.

+Discussion:

+Recommendation: